wangyin-git/rbgo/README.md

 # go
 create lightweight routine like golang

-routine does not create a thread instead it is picked by a thread in pool.
+Routine does not create a thread instead it is picked by a thread in pool.

-routine use fiber to yield processor, so you can call Fiber.yield, just like Gosched() in golang.
+Routine use fiber to yield processor, so you can call Fiber.yield, just like Gosched() in golang.

+If routine raise exception it does not affect other routine.
+Check Routine#alive? to see if it is alive, and check Routine#error to see if something went wrong.

-if routine is suspended by a blocking operation for enough long time, a new thread will be created to handle other routine.
+If routine is suspended by a blocking operation for enough long time, a new thread will be created to handle other routine.
 Suspended thread will exit when it completes current routine.